The age of SEO being simple is over. Your responsibilities have been massively upgraded by a flood of new SEO trends. So, how do you keep up?

 This may not be the only factor influencing brand links.
 Mentions in the news could be having the same impact.
 If your brand is getting a lot of social mentions, then you could end up in the brand link spot.

-In the last year alone there have been huge changes to the SEO landscape.
-It’s really hard to keep up, but hopefully I’ve given you some ideas of what you should pay attention to.
+In the last year alone, there have been huge changes to the SEO landscape.
+It’s really hard to keep up, but hopefully I’ve given you some ideas about what you should pay attention to.

-By the way, these ten trends aren’t in order of importance, but you could start at the top and just work your way through these trends to get a measure of where your site is at.
-Then with those results you could determine your highest priorities.
+By the way, these ten trends aren’t in the order of importance, but you could start at the top and just work your way through these trends to get a measure of where your site is at.
+Then with those results, you could determine your highest priorities.

 What SEO trends did I miss in the last year that you think are very important?